 - Working hours

 - Competition, reputation and credibility

 - Health, safety and welfare

+- · Conflict of interest

+- Confidentiality

 You will be notified in writing of the Company's decision.
-The Company may refuse to consent to your request.
+The Company may refuse to consent to your request based on the above grounds.
 If you work without consent this could result in the termination of your employment.

-If you are unhappy with the decision you may appeal using the Grievance Procedure.
+If you are unhappy with the decision, you may appeal using the Grievance Procedure.